Since the trunk lid is fitted and secured to the unpainted body, subsequent displacement of the hood may expose its unpainted surfaces.

 9. Close the trunk lid and check the adjustment, repeat if necessary.

-11. Check for damage to sliders -2- of the striker plate, replace if necessary.
+11. Check for damage to the sliders "2" of the locking plate, replace if necessary.

 12. Close the trunk lid.

-13. Check the height of the trunk lid in relation to the wings.
-Lid must be flush with fenders (tolerance±1 mm).
+13. Check the height of the trunk lid in relation to the fenders.
+The lid should be flush with the fenders (tolerance±1 mm).

-14. If the cover is not flush.
-Measure the excess and lower the striker below.
+14. If the cover is not flush, measure the excess and lower the strike plate.

 16. Open the trunk lid.

-17. Screw the stop so that the closed trunk lid on the left and right lies on the stops.
+17. Screw in the stop so that the closed trunk lid on the left and right rests on the stops.

-The trunk lid must not be higher than the fenders, otherwise the lid will deform in height.
+The trunk lid should not be higher than the fenders, otherwise the lid will become deformed in height.